-Sometimes, poop can vary in its color, texture, amount, and odor.
-These differences can be worrying, but usually, these changes are not significant and will resolve in a day or two.
+Sometimes, poop can vary in color, texture, amount, and odor.
+These differences can be concerning, but usually, these changes are not significant and will resolve in a day or two.
 Other times, however, changes in poop indicate a more serious condition.

-Keep reading to discover more about the different types of poop, including what is and is not normal.
+Keep reading to discover more about the different types of poop, including what is and is not typical.

-- Medium to dark brown: This is because it contains a pigment called bilirubin, which forms when red blood cells break down.
+- Medium to dark brown: It contains a pigment called bilirubin, which forms when red blood cells break down.